 - Amniocentesis.
 Amniocentesis is a procedure in which a sample of amniotic fluid — which contains fetal cells and various chemicals produced by the baby — is removed from the uterus for testing.

 - Glucose challenge test.
-The glucose challenge test is a screening test for gestational diabetes, a type of diabetes that develops during pregnancy.
+The glucose challenge test is a screening test for a type of diabetes that develops during pregnancy (gestational diabetes).
 After an overnight fast, you drink a syrupy glucose solution.
 Your blood sugar level will be checked every hour for a period of three hours.
 If at least two of the readings are higher than normal, you'll be diagnosed with gestational diabetes.

 - Karyotype.
 Karyotype testing is used to screen the baby's chromosomes for abnormalities.
-The cells needed for testing can be taken from a sample of amniotic fluid or the placenta during amniocentesis or chorionic villus sampling.
+The cells needed for testing can be taken from a sample of amniotic fluid during amniocentesis or a small piece of tissue from the placenta during a test called chorionic villus sampling.

 If you're diagnosed with polyhydramnios, your health care provider will closely monitor your pregnancy, possibly with weekly ultrasounds to measure your level of amniotic fluid.
 Your health care provider may also do regular tests to check on your baby's health, including: